Wasp Nest Removal in Manchester NH — Flat One-Time Rate, Same-Day Service

 Tempo, Drione, and Delta Dust labels all direct checking nests 'one or two days after treatment to ensure complete kill'; EPA-stamped labels

-UNH Extension (Eaton): 'Treat in the late evening or early morning when all the wasps are in the nest'; 'Wasps can't see red light well'
+Technician sets timing per the species, nest, and access.
+UNH Extension (Eaton) notes treating 'in the late evening or early morning when all the wasps are in the nest' brings the full foraging force home

-One flat number.
+One flat rate.
 One licensed process.
 No guessing on price.

 You have found an active wasp or hornet nest, and you want three things: a price, a process, and enough trust signals to book.
 This page gives you all three up front.

 First, the price.
-Anchor Pest Services charges $399 flat for one-time wasp and hornet nest removal — same number regardless of whether the nest is a paper-wasp umbrella comb on your eave, a yellowjacket colony inside your wall void, or a bald-faced hornet football in a shrub.
+Anchor Pest Services charges one flat one-time rate for wasp and hornet nest removal — the same rate regardless of whether the nest is a paper-wasp umbrella comb on your eave, a yellowjacket colony inside your wall void, or a bald-faced hornet football in a shrub.
 No tiers.
 No seasonal upcharges.
 No per-nest fees.
-Industry-survey aggregators put the national range for this kind of work anywhere from "$300 to $700 on average" (HomeGuide 2026) to "$100 to $1,300" (This Old House 2026) — a span so wide it tells you nothing.
-Anchor's number is one number: $399.
+Instead of a vague estimate band that shifts once a technician arrives, Anchor holds to one flat one-time rate — call (603) 785-0118 for your quote.

 Second, the process.
 A licensed NH technician (NH pesticide license #782664, category F1 under RSA 430) follows an 8-step protocol from species confirmation through sealed entry points to a ~30-day re-treat follow-up.
-The core of the job is injecting an EPA-registered dust — Tempo 1% Dust (cyfluthrin 1.0%, EPA 432-1373), Drione (pyrethrins + PBO + silica gel, EPA 432-992), or Delta Dust (deltamethrin 0.05%, EPA 432-772, not used on overhead nests) — at the nest entrance or void at dusk or after dark, when every forager is home and the whole colony gets dosed.
+The core of the job is injecting an EPA-registered dust — Tempo 1% Dust (cyfluthrin 1.0%, EPA 432-1373), Drione (pyrethrins + PBO + silica gel, EPA 432-992), or Delta Dust (deltamethrin 0.05%, EPA 432-772, not used on overhead nests) — at the nest entrance or void so the whole colony gets dosed.
 The full 8 steps appear below.

 Third, the trust signals.
 Before any product touches the structure, the technician confirms the species — and that matters, because if what you have is a honey-bee colony, we never treat it.
 Anchor refers confirmed honey-bee colonies to a licensed NH beekeeper for live relocation.
 Always.
 If it is a paper wasp, yellowjacket, bald-faced hornet, or European hornet, we treat it with the appropriate labeled dust and seal the entry.
 If activity resumes within roughly 30 days, we come back.

-The sections below cover the 8-step field process in full, the DIY failure modes that drive homeowners to the ER and occasionally burn down garages, the industry pricing context, and three brief prevention tips that reduce the odds of a repeat visit next spring.
+The sections below cover the 8-step field process in full, the DIY failure modes that drive homeowners to the ER and occasionally burn down garages, how the flat-rate pricing works, and three brief prevention tips that reduce the odds of a repeat visit next spring.

 Wasp nest removal across southern and central New Hampshire